Confirmed by the Company1

 But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.

-With four notable exceptions…
+With five notable exceptions…

-What’s more noteworthy here is that brewers yeast contains about 48% protein, a factor that must be considered when judging the actual meat content of this dog food.
+However, peas contain about 25% protein, a factor that must be considered when judging the meat content of this dog food.

 Pet Botanics Dog Food

 The following list (if present) includes all dog food recalls since 2009 directly related to this product line.
 If there are no recalls listed in this section, we have not yet reported any events.

 To learn why our ratings have nothing to do with a product’s recall history, please visit our Dog Food Recalls FAQ page.